 This one is really helpful.
 It will record everything while you participate in a discussion.
 There are specific tools that can convert speech into text.

-You are free to ask questions, draw on a whiteboard, or examine someone’s doodles if you are bored.
+to ask questions, draw on a whiteboard, or examine someone’s doodles if you are bored.

 Don’t be afraid of looking out of place with this gadget.
 You won’t.
 At first, people might be skeptical or uncomfortable out of fear of saying something wrong.
 But then they will get used to it and will actually start clarifying whether it is recording and should they repeat.
 You will notice with time how people adapt to it by starting to speak more clearly, making references to the content (a diagram, screenshot, text, etc.) being discussed.
 They would go as far as to mention which section of the text this discussion relates to.